 Outdoor lighting is critical to safety, so they are usually on for long periods of time.
-Choosing energy efficient models will help save on energy costs.
 Most bare spiral CFL's can be used in enclosed fixtures that protect them from weather.
 CFL's have been tested to withstand the elements, so they can be used in exposed flood lights.
 Always follow manufacturer's recommendations.